ricanteja/Moony-SpriteBatch/README.md

 window.draw(sprite_batch);
 ```

-The `moony::SpriteBatch` works very similarly to SFML's own `sf::RenderTarget` class.
+The `moony::SpriteBatch` has an API very similar to SFML's own `sf::RenderTarget` class.
 The sprite batch holds all the vertices of every sprite you have drawn and needs to be cleared or you will push extra vertices onto it's list.
 I do plan on coding a fool-proof way of doing this so you can't memory leak even if you tried but if you just remember to call `moony::SpriteBatch::clear()` before drawing your sprites you should be fine.
 The order function just arranges the sprites in order according to layer and texture.
 Finally, the sprite batch object is itself a `sf::Drawable` and can be drawn just like a `sf::Sprite`.

 ##FAQ
 __Can `moony::SpriteBatch` draw `sf::Sprite` objects?__ No.